-League of Landscape Photographers’ Photography Code of Ethics - Gary Randall Photography adheres to the League of Landscape Photographers personal code of ethics while creating my photos.
+Gary Randall Photography adheres to a personal and professional code of ethics while creating my photos.

 - I inform myself about all rules and regulations relating to photography when

 - I do not knowingly step onto private property without permission even if the

 property appears abandoned.